The Chinese Science and Technology Planning Sub-System: Process and Organization

 In this technical paper, Siwen Xiao, Yaosheng Xu, and Barry Naughton examine the planning, prioritization, and coordination of China’s five-year plans, with a focus on science and technology innovation.Download

 Government planning has expanded enormously in China over the past fifteen years, but relatively little is known about how planning works in practice.
-In this working paper, Siwen Xiao, Yaosheng Xu, and Barry Naughton examine the planning process for the 13th Five-year Plan for Science and Technology Innovation (2016–2020) and provide preliminary observations about the operation of planning in China.
+In this technical paper, Siwen Xiao, Yaosheng Xu, and Barry Naughton examine the planning process for the 13th Five-year Plan for Science and Technology Innovation (2016–2020) and provide preliminary observations about the operation of planning in China.
 Among their findings, they show that science and technology planning became a fully formed sub-system only in 2015; and that although the relationship between the national plan and the local (and ministerial) plans is theoretically that of superior and subordinate, in practice localities have a great deal of flexibility.
 The authors identify mechanisms through which various plans are harmonized, and how plans are prioritized.

 Photo credit: OECD